Almagro, Ciudad Real: Middle Ages

 resulted in the gathering at Almagro of forces headed for the frontier.
 Pedro I of Castile arrested the Master of the Order, Juan Núñez de Prado, in 1354 at the Casas Maestrales.

 In 1374, Henry II of Castile allowed the town to organize two fairs, which aided commerce.
 The General Chapters of the Order of Calatrava (Capítulos Generales de la Orden de Calatrava) also met in the town, in the chapel of San Benito de los Palacios Maestrales and in the church of Santa María de los Llanos, both of which no longer exist.

 In the fifteenth century, the office of Master of the Order was incorporated into the Crown of Castile in 1487, but this did not harm the town.
 The Royal Governor now inhabited the Palaces formerly occupied by the Masters of the Order.

+Before the expulsion of the Jews from Spain in 1492, Almagro had a Jewish community and was also home to Judeoconversos.

 In 1493, Cardinal Cisneros ordered the construction of the Franciscan monastery of Santa María de los Llanos, annexed to the church of the same name, but this too has disappeared.

 Due to the financial woes of Charles I of Spain, the German bankers of the Fugger family became beneficiaries of the mines at Almadén and Almagro.
 They brought with them to the town German administrators such as Wessel, Xedler, etc. Some of these Germans’ manor houses still survive.